Skip to main content

 4. A Journey Around My Room by Xavier de Maistre (1794)

-Created in collaboration with incarcerated veterans and staff at HMP Altcourse.
-This project is produced by FACT Liverpool as part of Resolution, an arts and research programme led by FACT, in collaboration with Liverpool John Moores University and funded by Paul Hamlyn Foundation, with additional support from the US Embassy.
+A project by Katrina Palmer, in collaboration with HMP Altcourse, HMP Askham Grange, Novus Prison Education at HMP Buckley Hall and LJMU.
+This project is produced by FACT Liverpool as part of Resolution, an arts and research programme led by FACT, in collaboration with Liverpool John Moores University and funded by Paul Hamlyn Foundation.
 Courtesy of the artist.

 Artists